Potato Stew

 The ingredients to make this potato stew are arranged over a white table.

-How to make potato stew
+How to make a potato stew

 • Stir in the diced carrots and celery.